A Guide to Large Personal Loans

 Are There Alternatives to Large Personal Loans?

 After some research, you might decide a personal loan isn’t right for you.
 Or, you may struggle to get the level of financing you want.
-In that case, there are other options.
+In that case, there are alternatives to a personal loan.
 For example, you could consider these choices if you have equity in your home or other real estate:

 • Cash-out refinancing: A cash-out refinance allows you to replace your existing mortgage with a new, larger loan.
 After the original mortgage is paid off, you can use the difference as you like.
 This option works best if you have a significant amount of equity built up in your home and have a high credit score.